 The problem is that our parents may not have understood the difference between boastfulness and expressions of healthy pride.
 This may explain why I so often hear qualifiers or apologetic preambles like: “I’m really doing very well at my new job!
 I don’t want you to think I’m bragging, or anything.”
-Or, “please don’t hear this the wrong way, but I’m really proud of my raise and promotion.”
-Another client recently told me that she won a prestigious award in her industry but had not shared it with anyone but me because, “I don’t want anyone to think that I’m one of those braggarts with a head too big for my hat!”
+Or, “Please don’t hear this the wrong way, but I’m really proud of my raise and promotion.”
+Another patient recently told me that she won a prestigious award in her industry, but had not shared the news with anyone but me because, as she put it, “I don’t want anyone to think that I’m one of those braggarts with a head too big for my hat!”

 It sometimes appears that the long-standing and well-cultivated internal restrictions against healthy, normal pride need to be dismantled and replaced.
-There are certainly ways to express personal or professional pleasure of satisfaction without having to worry about being perceived as a “show-off,” “braggart” or “crowing” like a rooster and strutting around the farm!
-“I’m really pleased with my raise and promotion, and I wanted to share it with you,” seems a reasonable way to convey satisfaction and pride.
-It is not “boastful” since it is not designed to claim the high ground or superiority to another.
-It is simply designed to express good feelings about one’s accomplishment.
+Everyone should be able to express pleasure in their personal or professional achievements without having to worry about being perceived as a show-off or braggart or being told to stop “crowing like a rooster and strutting around the farm!”
+“I’m really pleased with my promotion and raise and I wanted to share it with you,” seems a reasonable way to convey satisfaction and pride.
+It is not boastful, since it is not designed to claim the high ground or superiority to another.
+It is simply an expression of good feelings about one’s accomplishment.